explcre/Augmented-reality-simulation-of-cardiovascular-interventional-surgery-IPP-/README.md

 It's recommend to use visual studio environment, and the main function is in `./TestVision/main.cpp`.
 Also makefile is provided in the`./TestVision` directory.

+Some of the 3d vessel model file is in the `./model` directory.